khanaisahana/khanaisahana/README.md

 - **KnowX Innovations Internship:** Developed a password manager using Python and Tkinter, integrated with MySQL.
 Led a project on credit card fraud detection with the Random Forest algorithm.

 **Passion and Goals:**
 I am driven by a love for technology and continuous learning, aiming to make a positive impact through innovative solutions.
-I'm excited to explore new opportunities in software development and AI.
+I'm excited to explore new opportunities in the tech industry.

 Let's connect and create something amazing together!</p>